benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 - Promotion codes
 - Totals

-A checkout is different in that represents a consumer's intent to complete a purchase and must include additional information necessary for the fulfillment of an order.
+A checkout is different from a cart in that it represents a consumer's intent to complete a purchase and must include additional information necessary for the fulfillment of an order.

 At Nike, a checkout includes the **info from the cart plus the following**:

 - Shipping method(s)
 - Shipping address(es)